 Work Station Lab

-In some schools I’ve worked in, the teacher had an extra classroom and was able to set up that classroom as a work system lab.
+In some schools I’ve worked in, the special educator had an extra classroom and was able to set up that entire class as a work system lab.
 This has worked out particularly well for students working on vocational skills.
 Essentially there was a vocational lab that included work systems as part of the rotations or that had only mastered vocational skills for students to practice on their own.

 Individual Student Desks